 However, once this has been achieved, there’s an additional step you need to take that will lead you toward becoming a profit center.

 The need to align with C-level goals

-Align your IT service desk with the business outcomes your C-level management values most highly.
+Align your IT help desk with the business outcomes your C-level management values most highly.